SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 An existing type can be extended to adopt and conform to a new protocol, even if you do not have access to the source code for the existing type.
 This is achieved by using extensions, as described in :doc:`Extensions`.
-Extensions give a way to add new properties, methods, initializers and subscripts to an existing type, and are therefore able to add any of the requirements that a protocol may demand on to an existing type.
+Extensions give a way to add new properties, methods, and subscripts to an existing type, and are therefore able to add any of the requirements that a protocol may demand on to an existing type.